-What can anyone say about their own writing except “I hope you like it?”
+What can I say about my own writing except “I hope you like it?”
 Early on, I was influenced by poets Adrienne Rich, Gary Snyder, e.e. cummings, W.S.
-Merwin, Carolyn Kizer, Leonard Cohen—and by the poetic traditions of China and Japan, with their quiet narratives and surprising juxtapositions.
-In my work, I explore everyday mysteries, honoring the riddles and looking for peepholes into the old ways, the mythic, musical roads—seeking the way in to shared experience.
+Merwin, Carolyn Kizer, Leonard Cohen—and by the poetic traditions of China and Japan, their quiet narratives and surprising juxtapositions.
+In poetry, I explore everyday mysteries, honoring the riddles and looking for peepholes onto the old roads, seeking mythic, musical ways to share our baffling human experience.

 My new collection of poems, Everyone A Bell, was published by Kelsay Books in March 2020.
 My first book, Unpacking the China, was the 2016 QuillsEdge Press chapbook contest winner.

 . . . from a gifted poet who senses the dark urgency of our time and lives deeply with the question of what she can say that will last.
 Everyone A Bell is a book of vivid and bold acts of witness.”